ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/distinct.md

 If `SELECT DISTINCT` is specified, only unique rows will remain in a query result.
 Thus only a single row will remain out of all the sets of fully matching rows in the result.

-You can narrow the list of columns which must have unique values: `SELECT DISTINCT ON (column1, column2,...)`.
+You can specify the list of columns that must have unique values: `SELECT DISTINCT ON (column1, column2,...)`.
 If the columns are not specified, all of them are taken into consideration.

 Consider the table: